krishnazoro/htmlcss/README.md

  1. we can create a video by using website or local file, the element of the video is `<video>`tag and the attribute is src and controls.

- 2. In video we can stye the image like we can change height, width, size.
+ 2. In video we can style the image like we can change height, width, size.

  ## List